centrifugal/documentation/server/api.md

 Also note that in this example we send an array of commands.
 In this way you can send several commands to Centrifugo in one request.

-There are no so many commands you can call.
+There are not so many commands you can call.
 The main and most useful of them is `publish`.
 Lets take a closer look on other available API command methods.

 You have `publish`, `unsubscribe`, `presence`, `history`, `disconnect` in your arsenal.